Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Gene Replication

 \section{Impact of Gene Replication}

-We present here results relative to the model presented in Figure~\ref{fig:mod2} of the main article with volume growth, partition at division and gene replication.
-For this intermediate model, we still follow the analysis scheme presented in Figure~\ref{fig:procedure}, but here, we are also able to produce analytic results for the variance of mRNAs and proteins.
+We present here results relative to the model presented in Figure~3 of the main article with volume growth, partition at division and gene replication.
+For this intermediate model, we still follow the analysis scheme presented in Figure~7A of the main article, but here, we are also able to produce analytic results for the variance of mRNAs and proteins.